fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 # Drawbacks

-If implemented before this appears in Linq, the naming can be different
+System.Random interface has added some new methods in [.NET 8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#methods-for-working-with-randomness), where naming is a bit different.
+More new methods can eventually be added in future .NET versions.

 # Alternatives